 This article is being published with the permission of author.
 It was first published with ehealth, online magazine.

 The advent of ISO 9001 in 1987 was a historic event – it revolutionized the approach to quality and brought in the concept of the systems approach.
-It inspired the same management systems approach to the environment (ISO 14001), food safety (ISO 22000), information security (ISO 27001) and this tribe continues to grow into several other fields.
+It inspired the adoption of the management systems approach across diverse domains — including environmental management (ISO 14001), food safety (ISO 22000), and information security (ISO 27001) — and this approach continues to expand into many other fields.

 Not long after ISO 9001 was launched, ISO 9001 certification became an elitist tag – despite a visible loss of reputation over the years, it still remains the most popular and certified standard globally.